Czaporka/back-up/README.md

 ```

 ## Configuration
 `back-up` reads the configuration from file `~/.config/back-up/back-up.yaml`.
 That is where you should specify all the directories you want backed up.
-See [sample back-up.yaml file](https://github.com/Czaporka/back-up/blob/master/back-up.yaml) for available options.
+See [sample back-up.yaml file](https://github.com/Czaporka/back-up/blob/master/back-up.yaml) for available configuration options.

 It is also possible, albeit usually impractical, to specify all the parameters on the command line.